ceph/ceph/doc/mgr/zabbix.rst

 The *identifier* parameter controls the identifier/hostname to use as source when sending items to Zabbix.
 This should match the name of the *Host* in your Zabbix server.

+When the *identifier* parameter is not configured the (fs)id of the cluster will be used when sending data to Zabbix.

 Additional configuration keys which can be configured and their default values: